EuclidProtocol/docs/docs/Euclid Smart Contracts/Virtual Liquidity Pools.md

 ## Query Messages
 :::note
-We will only go through the queries for this contract as users are not allowed to execute any messages on the VLP contract.
+We will only go through the queries for this contract, as users are not allowed to execute any messages on the VLP contract.
 :::
 List of queries that can be performed on the VLP contract.